toshimitsu-o/ChecklistIphoneApp/Readme.md

 #  Checklist (Milestone 1)

-The project is started from week 2 and Checklist app is created.
+The project is started from week 2 and Checklist app is created using SwiftUI.

 ## Week 2 Learning Journal